zranger1/PixelblazePatterns/README.md

 Patterns for Pixelblaze LED controller

 ## raindrops2d.js
 Top down view of rain falling on a pool.
 You control the rain intensity via Web UI.
-Very relaxing, best viewed from a few feet away from your display.
+Very relaxing to watch, best viewed from a few feet away from your display.

 Requires a 2D LED array and appropriate (2D) pixel mapper.

+## sunrise2d.js
+2D sunrise/solar activity simulator - an animated sun rises and shines.
+Plenty of surface activity, plus dynamic, particle-system based corona and solar flares.

+Move the UI slider to see the sunrise again!

+Requires a 2D LED array and appropriate (2D) pixel mapper.

 ## nbodygravity2D.js
 A 2D n-body gravity simulator.
 As you'd expect, large numbers of particles at high gravity tend to collapse and merge.
 Lower the gravity a bit, and they'll fly free again.

+Requires a 2D LED array and appropriate (2D) pixel mapper.

 ## multisegmentforautomation.js
 "Industrial Strength" version of the multisegment pattern that only works